nlpnlpnlp/Rationalization-PORAT/README.md

 # PORAT

 This repository contains code for the paper "PORAT: Learnable Game-Theoretic Policy Optimization for Data-centric Self-Explanation Rationalization".
 We release some key code in experiments.
 We will release all the code used in experiments upon acceptance.
+This work has been submitted to the IEEE for possible publication.

 ## Environments
 Ubuntu 22.04.4 LTS; NVIDIA RTX6000 Ada; CUDA 12.1; python 3.9.